JOURNAL OF BLACK MOUNTAIN COLLEGE STUDIES

-Please submit an abstract or proposal and projected date for completion before submitting a full work.
-Your abstract/proposal should be 1-2 paragraphs (200-500 words).
+To submit, we ask that you please prepare an abstract or proposal before submitting a full work.
+Your abstract/proposal should be 1-2 paragraphs (250 words).
 You may attach images that support your proposal.
-If you are submitting poetry, you may submit up to 10 poems.
+If you are submitting poetry, you may submit up to 3 poems.
+Our editorial team will review your materials, and if there is interest, we will write back to you with an invitation to submit a full manuscript/work.

 Notes on preparing a manuscript: Works published in the Journal are prepared for a general, interdisciplinary audience, and should limit technical terms (unless explained) and discipline-specific idiom.
 At this time we are only able to accept written contributions in English.